Zainulabdeenoffical/.net-core-web-api-Restful-api-/README.md

-# 📦 .NET Core Web API - TechStore Project
+# 📦 .NET Core Web API

-Welcome to the **TechStore** .NET Core Web API!
+ .NET Core Web API!
 This project is designed to help you practice and learn the fundamentals of creating a Web API using .NET Core.
 It's built for educational purposes and includes essential features like user authentication, data validation, and CRUD operations for managing data.

 ---